KlvVadim/Bash_scripts/README.md

 # KlvVadim-Bash_scripts

-Small collections of Bash scripts I wrote, mostly for learning purposes
+Small collections of Bash scripts.
+While mostly written for the purpose of learning, each script represents a step forward in my journey towards Bash mastery) But I actually prefer Ansible now